mosra/m.css/doc/documentation/python.rst

 ======================= =======================================================

-Each template gets passed all configuration values from the `Configuration`_ table as-is, together with a :py:`FILENAME` variable with name of given output file.
+Each template gets passed all configuration values from the `Configuration`_ table as-is, together with a :py:`URL` variable with URL of given output file.
 In addition to builtin Jinja2 filters, the ``basename_or_url`` filter returns either a basename of file path, if the path is relative; or a full URL, if the argument is an absolute URL.
 It's useful in cases like this:

 .. code:: html+jinja